dimitri-nicolo/calico/master/getting-started/kubernetes/installation/index.md

 - When RBAC is enabled, the proper accounts, roles, and bindings must be defined and utilized by the {{site.prodname}} components.
 Examples exist for both the [etcd](rbac.yaml) and [kubernetes api](hosted/rbac-kdd.yaml) datastores.
+- The cluster must be able to load the Tigera CNX docker images - see following section.

+{% include {{page.version}}/load-docker.md %}

 ## [{{site.prodname}} Hosted Install](hosted)